GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 {{< revenue year="2020" month="08" >}}

 I did land up launching on [Hacker News](https://news.ycombinator.com/item?id=24627465) on the 29th of September, however it barely got any traction, which was disappointing.
-However, I'm still quite please that this forced me to build this website and now I can start some SEO and it will make promoting GitJournal easier.
+However, I'm still quite pleased that this forced me to build this website and now I can start some SEO and it will make promoting GitJournal easier.

 ### Usage Stats